 As a matter of principle, respect for human rights has always been embedded in our responsible management philosophy as defined by our Code of Business Conduct and Ethics and our CSR Statement.
 Building on this strong foundation of acting responsibly, we became signatories to the United Nations Global Compact, formalizing our commitment to support and respect the protection of internationally proclaimed human rights.

-Upholding our commitment to respect human rights is the responsibility of our entire company.
-The Vice-President and General Counsel is responsible for providing oversight on our human rights commitments, as reflected in our CSR Statement.
+Upholding our commitment to respect human rights is the responsibility of our entire Corporation.
+The Vice-President and General Counsel, our CSR Lead, is responsible for providing oversight on our human rights commitments, as reflected in our CSR Statement.

 Human rights are considered during our dealings with business partners and within our own investment analysis process, when relevant.
 We also collaborate with group companies to share knowledge on human rights management practices and to identify areas of opportunity.